 Guess what?
-Our buyers, even in BtoB, are actual people!
-Even more than in BtoC, customers are looking for a trusted partner, an offer or a service to help their daily life.
-They are therefore very sensitive to values and vision.
-Emotions hold power for those who want to get closer to prospects and customers and to better convey key messages.
+Our buyers, even in B2B, are still human!
+Even more than in BtoC, our customers are looking for a trusted partner, an offer or a service to support their daily life.
+They are therefore very sensitive to our values and our vision.
+Using emotions allows us to get closer to our prospects and customers and to better convey our messages.
 Without empathy, marketing is hollow… and prospects feel it!
 Talking only about your products or services does not work anymore.
 We need to provide our prospects and customers with personalized experiences, across multiple channels.

 At Plezi, it’s in our DNA: Plezi means “delight” in Creole, and we try to spread these values throughout all our processes: our communications, our interactions with our clients, our ways of working… We try to maintain our values in each everything we do – and certainly in our communication or the way in which we nurture our leads.
 When permitted, we love to bring together our prospects, clients and partners for exchanges, practical workshops and events.